 Special relativity applies to "special" cases — it's mostly used when discussing huge energies, ultra-fast speeds and astronomical distances, all without the complications of gravity.
 Einstein officially added gravity to his theories in 1915, with the publication of his paper on general relativity.

-Simply put, as an object approaches the speed of light, its mass becomes infinite and it is unable to go any faster than light travels.
-This cosmic speed limit has been a subject of much discussion in physics, and even in science fiction, as people think about how to travel across vast distances.
+As an object approaches the speed of light, the object's mass becomes infinite and so does the energy required to move it.
+That means it is impossible for any matter to go faster than light travels.
+This cosmic speed limit inspires new realms of physics and science fiction, as people consider travel across vast distances.

 Before Einstein, astronomers (for the most part) understood the universe in terms of three laws of motion presented by Isaac Newton in 1686.
 These three laws are:

 - Objects in motion or at rest remain in the same state unless an external force imposes change.
 This is also known as the concept of inertia.

 - The force acting on an object is equal to the mass of the object multiplied by its acceleration.
 In other words, you can calculate how much force it takes to move objects with various masses at different speeds.